Fewer calories for less active large breed dogs

 With so many options for water-loving dogs your friend will no doubt be endlessly entertained all summer long.
 And undoubtedly you and your family will be as well.

-Jean Marie Bauhaus is a pet parent and pet blogger who writes under the supervision of a lapful of fur babies.
+Jean Marie Bauhaus is a pet parent, pet blogger, and novelist from Tulsa, Oklahoma, where she usually writes under the supervision of a lapful of fur babies.